 “So, with my two-input laptop recording rig, I put down some guitars and then did the vocal live for the video.
 It was okay to be out of my studio world and just record in the spare bedroom.
 Of course, I miss all of the great gear and space at the studio.
 I still have no idea when we can open again.”

 Addabbo closed down Shelter Island Sound Recording on March 15, and he and his wife, a clinical psychologist, initially stayed at home in Hastings-on-Hudson, N.Y.
 “I make it a point to have no recording equipment at home, so I was stuck with my iPad and laptop to stay in touch with my musical world.
-I posted one live instrumental on my acoustic guitar of a melody I call ‘Breathru’ that had been floating around that I recorded to my iPad.”
-It can be heard here.
+I posted one live instrumental on my acoustic guitar of a melody I call ‘Breathru’ that had been floating around that I recorded to my iPad.” (see video below)

 “I can’t believe that was two months ago,” he said.

 He added, “soon after, we relocated (with our cat Faye) to our home in Shelter Island (Long Island) and have been here ever since.
 I started catching up on many binge-worthy series.
 ‘Ozark’ and ‘Bosch’ are really good … there are always projects around the house.
 I have three different people I am co-writing with via Skype or Zoom, so that has been a good thing.
 But I realized I needed some recording stuff out here.
 (This is where my studio started 30 years ago in the basement, before I moved it to the city).

 “So, I made a trip back to the city and picked up a few mics, wires, hard drives, more guitars (never enough!) and cobbled together a small recording rig on my ancient laptop.

 “It was spooky driving the empty streets of Manhattan at night, boarded up restaurants, dark buildings, no cabs or Ubers.
 I felt the enormity of what was happening … where did everybody go?
 It made the everyday hustle and bustle seem so distant and crazy.